tkirc/swat/README.md

 # Chicken Out

 Chicken Out is a Unity Multiplayer arena fighting game.
+It can be played by 4 players inside a lobby.
+To Start a lobby one Player needs to be a Host and the others can connect as Clients.
+This can be done through the Starting Menu of the game.
+The Player do not have to be in the same network for this to work.

 ## Motivation